 Skip to content

-Openfort SDK Events
+Openfort SDK events

 The SDK uses a typed event emitter that you can access via the openfortEvents export.
 All events are strongly typed and provide detailed payload information.